The 0.3% Divide

 (Hemp Vs Marijuana: Key Differences to Keep in Mind for Your Hemp Lab, n.d.)

-Changes happening in the Global Industry
+Changes Happening in the Global Industry

-It also limits innovation, restricting breeders from developing cannabinoid-rich but non-psychoactive strains.
+This limit also stifles innovation, restricting breeders from developing cannabinoid-rich but non-psychoactive strains.
 With countries like Switzerland and Australia now adopting a more flexible 1% THC limit, the 0.3% rule appears increasingly out of touch with both modern science and the realities of cultivation.
 In the end, the divide between hemp and marijuana isn’t biological.
 It’s a product of policy and perception.
 The 0.3% rule, though arbitrary, has come to shape how we define and regulate the same plant, Cannabis sativa.
 Beneath those legal lines and cultural biases, it remains one species, molded by centuries of human use and misunderstanding.

-About the Author and this Blog Series
+About the Author and This Blog Series

 Hi, I’m Sanjana, a researcher with a master’s in environmental science.
 My research sits at the intersection of environment, agriculture, and culture.
 During my master's, I studied cannabis in the Parvati Valley, exploring local knowledge, traditional practices, and global policy debates.

-That is when I realised that cannabis is not just a plant but a story full of history and controversy.
+That is when I realized that cannabis is not just a plant but a story full of history and controversy.
 Many from the valley chose not to speak about it, many have forgotten about the traditional use, and many are just milking it for the sake of money.
 But overall, nobody wants to talk about it.
 Few wanted to talk about it, fewer wanted to be seen with it, and almost no one wanted to touch it.
 This silence and stigma around cannabis is what inspired the title of this series - "The Untouchable Plant."

 Comments